codenart/codenart.github.io/_posts/1-html/2017-07-27-html-8-other-inputs.md

    <button type="submit" style="padding: 5px 25px;">Upload Photos</button>
 </form>

-Beside basic common input types which were listed above, there're plenty of other input types which are cool and supported by up-to-date browsers.
+Besides basic common input types which were listed above, there're plenty of other input types which are cool and supported by up-to-date browsers.
 Please, click on the link below if you want to learn further about them.